Call Now

 Table of contents

-Average HVAC prices and rates in 2026
+Average HVAC prices and rates in 2026 (hourly and flat)

 HVAC service call cost

-Most HVAC pros charge a service call or diagnostic fee to ensure they’re compensated for travel, fuel, diagnostic tools, and admin work, regardless of whether the customer approves the repair.
+Most HVAC pros charge a service call or diagnostic fee to cover travel, fuel, diagnostic tools, dispatch time, and admin work even if the customer doesn’t approve the repair.
+In 2026, average service call fees range from $70–$200, with higher rates for nights, weekends, emergency response, or long-distance travel.

 HVAC repair cost